darekkay/dashboard/docs/development/README.md

 ## Creating a new widget

-1. Run the file generator (`yarn generate`) and select `Widget`.
+1. Run the file generator (`yarn generate Widget`).
 2. Adjust the widget's `properties.ts` file with sane initial values.
+3. Optionally, you may create a `configuration.tsx` file to enable a configuration modal for the new widget.
-3. Re-scan the available widgets (`yarn scan-widgets`).
+4. Re-scan the available widgets (`yarn scan-widgets`).
-4. Add mandatory widget labels (at least `name`) to all translation files under `common/translations`.
+5. Add mandatory widget labels (at least `name`) to all translation files under `common/translations`.

-Optionally, you may create a `configuration.tsx` file to enable a configuration modal for the new widget.
+6. Add documentation under `docs/widgets`.

 ## Code of Conduct